Bodo-inc/Bodo-examples/07-Machine-Learning-at-Scale/README.md

-This folder contains some examples using scikit-learn for machine learning project.
+This module contains some examples using scikit-learn for machine learning project.
 To run the examples:

 1- Make a new file called credentials.json.
 This file is gitignored so it will not be saved in git.